 The main occupation of Nauruans was sleeping, eating (corpulence is the ideal of beauty) and sitting in front of the TV (Mickey Mouse, Wild West and Australian commercials were the most popular).
 Sports are too strenuous with the fullness of the body.
 Nauru is the country with the highest percentage of diabetes sufferers in the world.
 People drove around the island in the most modern car models on the 18 km long car road.
 Empty beer cans decorate the landscape.
 A hobby was fishing with high-powered motorboats.
 One allowed oneself the luxury of a loss-making "Air-Nauru" with six jets flown by Australian pilots to Melbourne, Hong Kong, Manila and Samoa, and a luxurious shipping line.
 Currently (2015) it now looks like this (according to Wikipedia), " The people of Nauru were long able to live off the mining of the rich phosphate deposits.
 When this ran out, it becomes apparent that the state and most of the citizens had not invested the profits in a future-proof way.
 Nauru, which at the time of phosphate mining still boasted the highest per capita income in the world, became increasingly impoverished after the complete depletion of its only resource.
 As a result, the state's finances regularly hover on the brink of bankruptcy, but have been stabilised in recent years by support measures coordinated by the Pacific Islands Forum".

 Naru was only accessible by sea from December 2005 to September 2006, as Air Nauru, the only airline serving the island, had to cease operations.
-In September 2006, however, the airline, which was simultaneously renamed Our Airlines (now Nauru Airlines), was able to resume operations with the help of Taiwanese funding."
+In September 2006, however, the airline, which was simultaneously renamed Our Airlines (now Nauru Airlines), was able to resume operations with the help of Taiwanese funding.

 To secure the future, two thirds of the income was transferred to the Nauru Royalties Trust and supposedly safely invested abroad in land, hotels and commercial buildings.
 The "Nauru House" in Melbourne with 50 floors is the highest commercial building in Australia.
 But there is a "but": According to estimates, the phosphate deposits will only last a few more years, some new deposits have been discovered, but what remains is a sterile coral landscape with 10 to 20 m high tooth-shaped rocks.
 When asked why mining is not done more sparingly, the answer is that the Nauruans are no different from the rest of the world, they love money like the Europeans and Americans and live selfishly into the day as long as they have it.

 In fact, it is not that much different in the industrialized countries.
-All the warnings that resources are running out have changed nothing; people are only thinking until the next election date and putting off unpleasant decisions, including the increasingly pressing environmental and climate problems.
+All the warnings that resources are running out have changed almost nothing; people are only thinking until the next election date and putting off unpleasant decisions, including the increasingly pressing environmental and climate problems.

 It is hard to deny that most people in industrialized countries do not know how to use leisure time properly themselves.
 Leisure time is organized and commercialized.
 Leisure activities have become a lucrative business ("tourism industry").
 Just think of the many travel agencies and the mass accommodations in the rapidly growing domestic and foreign "resorts" with their entertainment venues.
 The vacationer does not have to take care of anything, he can passively let everything happen to him and only has to pay the price.
 In foreign countries he lives in a ghetto, as much as possible as he is used to, although the misery in the developing countries cannot be overlooked.